navikt/aksel/.changeset/bright-meals-repair.md

 "@navikt/ds-react": patch
 ---

-Performance: Optimized memoization for rerendring in some components.
+Performance: :zap: Optimized memoization for rerendring in some components.